What is Form I-407?

 Explanation of the Purpose

-The U.S. government want the individual to be sure they want to relinquish their U.S. status.
+The U.S. government wants individuals to be sure they want to relinquish their U.S. status.
 The form is used as an easy way to complete the process (for the green card holder) and protects the government from any claim by the person that they did not “voluntarily” relinquish their status.

 Who Files Form I-407?